- Courses Courses

 Find out how to become a certified wildlife biologist.
 Research the education and training requirements, and learn about the experience you need to advance your career in wildlife biology.

-Certification as a wildlife biologist is granted by the Wildlife Society to those who satisfy its rigorous education and experience requirements.
+The job of a wildlife biologist consists of traveling to remote locations for fieldwork, working long and irregular hours, and enduring extreme weather conditions.
+The Wildlife Society grants certification to wildlife biologists after they meet the organizations rigorous education and experience requirements.
 The path to certification typically includes a minimum of a bachelor's degree and at least five years of practical experience.
-Those with advanced degrees in the field may also apply for certification.
-The following table lists common requirements for becoming a certified wildlife biologist:
+Those with advanced degrees in the field can apply for certification.

 |Degree Field||Wildlife biology|